12 Best Cenotes Near Valladolid, Mexico (Ultimate Guide)

 📍 Google Maps | Distance from Valladolid: 6 km | Entrance: 150 pesos, or 250 with buffet | Hours: 9 am – 5 pm daily

 At times, Cenote Saamal can attract just a few too many tourists for my taste.
 But, if you come in the late morning before the tour buses roll in, it’s probably the most beautiful cenotes to swim in.
 The main feature here is the (artificial) waterfall, which adds to the ambiance when you’re swimming in the cenote.

 Cenote Saamal is located in Hacienda Selva Maya, which features solid facilities with lockers and outdoor showers.
 I recently visited with friends, and we really enjoyed it.
 The buffet was quite expansive and surprisingly delicious.
 For 250 pesos, we got admission, a buffet, lockers, plus life jackets (which are mandatory).
 There is also a zipline available for an extra fee.

 All in all, if you’re with a group, Cenote Saamal is a great one to visit.
 I’d suggest coming in the morning, taking a refreshing swim before it gets crowded, then hitting the buffet afterward.

 👉 Protect Your Trip to Mexico: Mexico is safer for travel than you might think, but it’s still a global health crisis after all.
-Getting Mexico travel insurance is just the sensible thing to do.
-I use and love World Nomads personally, but be sure to compare policies!
+Getting Mexico travel insurance is something I personally think makes sense for me!